-As of September 30, 2018, 71.7% and 28.3% of the outstanding principal were covered by the investor assurance program managed by us and the third party guarantors, and all historical defaults on loans covered by the investor assurance program had been repaid.
+In 2018, RMB8.6 billion (US\$1.3 billion), RMB12.3 billion (US\$1.8 billion) and RMB2.7 billion (US\$0.4 billion) of our investment volume were covered by the investor assurance program managed by us, by third party guarantors and by partnering with Class B investors, respectively.
+As of December 31, 2018, 36.5%, 52.1% and 11.4% of the outstanding principal were covered by the investor assurance program managed by us, by third party guarantors and by partnering with Class B investors, respectively, and all historical defaults on loans covered by the investor assurance program had been repaid.
 We stopped advertising our investor assurance program in February 2018 in compliance with PRC regulations.